Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-13-HiddenClass.md

 Sep 3:

-In this step we are creating Hidden class.
-It is important to note the invoking program should store the lookup object carefully, since it is the only way to obtain the Class object of the hidden class.
+In this step, we are creating a hidden class.
+It is important to note the invoking program should store the lookup object carefully since it is the only way to obtain the Class object of the hidden class.

 ```java
 Class<?> c = lookup.defineHiddenClass(bytes, true, NESTMATE).lookupClass();